Lawnton

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Lawnton has 48 active public transport stops offering a mix of train and bus services.
-These stops are served by 36 different routes that facilitate a total of 1,955 weekly passenger trips.
-The average distance from residents to the nearest stop is 183 meters, indicating excellent transport accessibility.
+These stops are served by 36 different routes that facilitate 1,955 weekly passenger trips in total.
+Transport accessibility is rated excellent with residents typically located 183 meters from the nearest stop.
+The area is primarily residential with most commuters traveling outward.
+Car remains the dominant mode of transport at 80%, while train use stands at 13%.
+On average, there are 1.2 vehicles per dwelling, below the regional average.

 Frequently Asked Questions - Transport